Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Further developments

 \section{Further developments}

 It is natural to pose the question whether homogeneous spherical data are as relevant here as in the classical theory of spherical varieties.

 First of all, in this setting they are not entirely combinatorial objects, because axiom (S) involves the notion of a spherical root compatible with $S^p$.
 To make this into a purely combinatorial condition one could classify all spherical subgroups of finite type with only one spherical root.
-It has been done in the finite-dimensional setting (see e.g.\ \cite{Br89}), and completing this task for $\kmG$ infinite-dimensional seems to be attainable (see Example~\ref{ex:new}), as it has also been communicated to us by Friedrich Knop.
+It has been done in the finite-dimensional setting (see e.g.\ \cite{Br89} and references therein), and completing this task for $\kmG$ infinite-dimensional seems to be attainable (see Example~\ref{ex:new}).
 It will be included in a forthcoming paper.

-Then we come to the question whether the classification, i.e.\ the Luna conjecture, can be extended to our situation.
+Then we come to the question whether the classification of spherical homogeneous spaces can be extended to our situation.

 \begin{conjecture} Mapping $\kmH\subseteq\kmG$ to the homogeneous spherical datum of $\kmG/\kmH$ induces a bijection between the set of conjugacy classes of spherical subgroups of finite type of $\kmG$ and homogeneous spherical data of finite type of $\kmG$. \end{conjecture}